Some things to know about hosting storage on the Sia network.

-Check your hosting computer regularly to make sure it's still turned on and online, Sia is open, and your wallet is unlocked.
-Your host is not active if Sia isn't open or your wallet is locked.
-Also check to make sure your host displays Host Online at the top of the Hosting page.
-For more information on how to set Sia to start automatically, unlock your wallet automatically, and how to troubleshoot if your Hosting status is Host Offline or Host Unreachable, see our Hosting FAQs page.
+Check your hosting computer regularly to make sure it's still turned on and online, and that Sia is open and your wallet is unlocked.
+Your host is not active if Sia isn't open and unlocked.
+Also, check to make sure your host displays Online at the top of the Host tab.
+Review Steps 3 through 6 above for ways to ensure that your host will always be online and reachable by renters.

 As a new host, your host score won't be great because you're penalized simply for being new and not having a reputation yet.
 This penalty lowers over time, and eventually goes away after about 6 weeks.
 If you don't see any contracts in the first few days, and your host says it's online, don't worry.
-If you still don't have any contracts after about a week, double check your pricing and find your host on SiaHub as mentioned above to see if it's showing as offline or having a low score compared to other hosts for other reasons.
+If you still don't have any contracts after about a week, double check your pricing and find your host on the SiaStats Host Monitor or use the SiaCentral Host Troubleshooter as mentioned above to see if your host is showing as offline or having a low score compared to other hosts for other reasons.